feature Comic book review - Overpowered Issue #1

 About Anthony Pollock

-Aussie, Writer, Editor at PhasrMedia.com, 5+ years spent writing about Comics, Equally passionate about Horror and Science Fiction.
+Aussie, Comix Marketing Lead, Host / Writer at My Kind of Weird, 5+ years spent writing about Comics, Equally passionate about Horror and Science Fiction.
 You can follow him on twitter / x here.